eml10n/l10ninfo/content/localization.md

 		...
 	</footer>

-You should not translate the elements and only do the text that should appear in the target language.
-Some elements contain attributes like `title` or `alt`.
+You should not translate the HTML tags and only do the text inside the HTML element that should appear in the target language.
+Some HTML tags contain attributes like `title`, `alt`, `description`, and others.
 You should only translate the values of these attributes if it makes sense.
 Do not translate values to `id`, `class`, or other similar attributes.
 If you are unsure, skip strings like this or ask the project managers to provide guidance.

 #### Don't start translating without understanding a product